TeaTotalin/net.toddm/README.md

   - Support canceling requests

-<h4>---- A note about SLF4J ----</h4>
-One of my goals in creating these frameworks is to make them as compatible and portable as possible.
-That is why you may notice things like including a base 64 implementation rather than using one of the many libs that provide this.
-The one external lib I chose to include is SLF4J.
-I made the decision to use SLF4J because it is very widely supported, including a port for Android, the first platform specific implementation I planned.

-If your target is a standard Java deployment then you are welcome to simply use the SLF4J JARs included in the projects.
-If you are targeting a platform that requires a platform specific port, such as Android, then you can export the project JARs without the included SLF4J JARs and separately include the SLF4J port you need.

-I've included an older SLF4J version, but it should be safe to use this code base with newer versions as desired.

 <h4>---- CachingFramework ----</h4>
 This is a fairly thin framework defining basic caching.
 This framework only provides cache providers that can be implemented in a standard Java, platform independent way, such as an in-memory backed provider.